Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 # SPRT-TANDEM-PyTorch
 This repository contains the official PyTorch implementation of __SPRT-TANDEM__ ([ICASSP2023](https://arxiv.org/abs/2302.09810), [ICML2021](http://proceedings.mlr.press/v139/miyagawa21a.html), and [ICLR2021](https://openreview.net/forum?id=Rhsu5qD36cL)). __SPRT-TANDEM__ is a neuroscience-inspired sequential density ratio estimation (SDRE) algorithm that estimates log-likelihood ratios of two or more hypotheses for fast and accurate sequential data classification.
-For intuitive understanding, also see [SPRT-TANDEM tutorial](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM_tutorial).
+For an intuitive understanding, please refer to the [SPRT-TANDEM tutorial](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM_tutorial).

 <div align="center">
 <figure>